Abdul Hariz Herman: International career

+Youth

 Hariz's first international tournament was the 2015 AFF U-16 Youth Championship hosted by Cambodia in July–August.
 He scored a consolation in the 66th minute against Vietnam in the second group game which Brunei lost 1–6.
 He appeared in all five matches as Brunei finished bottom of their table.
 He was pushed into a higher age category a month later at the 2016 AFC U-19 Championship qualification matches that were held in Myanmar.
 Brunei only retained five players from the squad that went to Laos for the 2015 AFF U-19 Youth Championship a month ago.
 Appearing against Vietnam and Hong Kong, Hariz suffered a 0–5 drubbing in both games.

-Exactly two years later, Hariz travelled with Tabuan Muda 'A' to Myanmar for the 2017 AFF U-18 Youth Championship.
+Two years later, Hariz travelled with Tabuan Muda 'A' to Myanmar for the 2017 AFF U-18 Youth Championship.
 After a thrilling 2–3 win over the Philippines, heavy defeats by Vietnam, Myanmar and Indonesia curtailed the Young Wasps' progress to the knockout phase.
 The following November, Hariz was back on board for the 2018 AFC U-19 Championship qualification games to be played in Paju, South Korea.
 In the first match against Indonesia, he directed a header into his own net for the second goal in a 5–0 loss.
 This was followed by a 0–11 whitewash by the home team.
 Brunei fared better in the next match against neighbours Malaysia when the Young Wasps managed to frustrate their opponents right until the 76th minute.
 Blocking an attempt at goal, Hariz unfortunately deflected Zafuan Azeman's shot which looped past Abdul Mutalip Muhammad to give Malaysia a 1–0 win.

 Despite the setbacks, Hariz never lost heart coming into the final game against Timor-Leste.
-Getting the nod to start the game by Fujiwara, Hariz netted a fine goal in the 34th minute to level the match after Danilson had given Timor-Leste the lead.
+Getting the nod to start the game by Fujiwara, Hariz netted a goal in the 34th minute to level the match after Danilson had given Timor-Leste the lead.
 The match ended in a 2–2 draw after further goals by Hanif Aiman Adanan and Danilson from the penalty spot.

+In February 2022, Hariz was selected for the under-23s to compete in the 2022 AFF U-23 Youth Championship held in Cambodia.
+He made three appearances in as many matches as Brunei failed to get a single point from the competition.